davidgm94/engine-resources/README.md

-# Graphics Game Development Resources
+# Graphics and Game Programming resources
-This is a list of game development resources I will be collecting
+This is a list of game development resources I will be collecting.
+These are of interest to me, as it involves graphics, engine and gameplay programming, as well as game dev career stuff that I consider important.

 ## GDC 2019 by topic